 The POC for TestAmerica-Denver is Michelle Johnston.
-Her contact information is: 4955 Yarrow Street Arvada, Colorado 80002 (303)-736-0100.
+Her contact information is: Michelle.Johnston@testamericainc.com

+4955 Yarrow Street Arvada, Colorado 80002 (303)-736-0100.
 The turnaround times for the analyses vary from 2 to 14 working days.

 TestAmerica-Tacoma will be used as the primary laboratory when possible.
 TestAmerica-Denver will be used as the backup laboratory in case of instrument failure or over capacity.
-TestAmerica-Tacoma and TestAmerica-Denver are ELAP and ADEC contaminated site accredited.
-TestAmerica-Denver also utilizes the same Laboratory Information Management System as TestAmerica-Tacoma, therefore, only a single laboratory report, including EDDs, will be provided following completion of analysis and reporting.
+TestAmerica-Savannah, GA may perform analyses for methane, total halogens and glycol if needed.
+TestAmerica-Tacoma, TestAmerica-Denver and TestAmerica-Savannah are DoD/ELAP and ADEC contaminated site accredited.
+TestAmerica-Denver and TestAmerica-Savannah also utilize the same Laboratory Information Management System as TestAmerica-Tacoma, therefore, only a single laboratory report, including EDDs, will be provided following completion of analysis and reporting.
 The laboratory reports indicate which laboratory performed the analysis in the section immediately following the case narrative.
 Worksheet #31 Planned Project Assessment Table